Mr-excaliver/Soulo-Adventure/README.md

 - When in Menu press "LEFT MB" to start the game and press "ESC" to close the game

 ##Set-Up
--To Go Trough the Code GODOT v3.2.3.stable is required -To Run the game , Run the executable file given in the Releases folder
+- To Go Trough the Code GODOT v3.2.3.stable is required
+- To Run the game , Run the executable file given in the Releases folder